 You probably know I’ve been railing against added sugar lately (not just high fructose corn syrup) – and especially how it is being added to more and more foods, using more and more names.
 As much as I enjoy a sweet treat from time to time, “sneaky” sugar has become one of my bigger pet peeves.

 After our lunch, I sent Margaret a list of questions about sugar.
-Whether or not you’re interested in the program, I hope you’ll get something out of her answers below.
+I hope you’ll get something out of her answers below.

 Andrew: There are so many different things that are pervasive and harmful in the Standard American Diet.
 Why do you focus on sugar?